 In a similar way we might give a postcondition as well which might be that the stack is not full.
-So altogether the specification of a generic package for stacks might be function ls_Empty(S: Stack) return Boolean; function ls_Full(S: Stack) return Boolean;
+So altogether the specification of a generic package for stacks might be

 '''

+generic

+type Item is private;

+package Stacks is

+type Stack is private;

+function Is_Empty(S: Stack) return Boolean;

+function Is Full(S: Stack) return Boolean;

+'''

+'''

 procedure Push(S: in out Stack; X: in Item)

 with

 Pre => not Is_Full(S),

 Post => not Is_Empty(S);

 procedure Pop(S: in out Stack; X: out Item)

 with

 Pre => not Is_Empty(S),

 Post => not Is_Full(S);

-'''

 private

+...

 end Stacks;

+'''

-Note how the individual aspects Pre and Post take the form of aspect_mark => expression and that if there are several then they are separated by commas.
+Note how the individual aspects Pre and Post take the form of and that if there are several then they are separated by commas.
 The final semicolon is of course the semicolon at the end of the subprogram declaration as a whole.
-Thus the overall syntax is now and in general
+Thus the overall syntax is now